Strategic Plan

 • Work with government and research partners to understand risk and capture mitigation measures driving the need for resilience investment

-• Develop proactive prioritised investment pipelines at a state level for betterment, particularly relating to access routes and road infrastructure
+• Develop proactive prioritised investment pipelines at a state level for betterment, particularly relating to key access routes and road infrastructure

-• Evaluate recovery, resilience and betterment investment to ensure effectiveness and value for money
+• Evaluate recovery, resilience and betterment investment to ensure effectiveness and value for money.

 Performance indicators